 If you are interested in Study in the States for summer I 2017

 - Fill out the Study in the States application and turn it in to the Lee Honors College office by the date specified in the instructions.

-- Following the due date, all applicants will be contacted for an interview.
+- Following the due date, applicants may be contacted for an interview.

-- At the interview you will sign a release form for a student conduct background check.
+- Applicants will be contacted to sign a release form for a student conduct background check.

 - When the application process is complete and in order (application, interest statement, interview, background check), the honors college will register you for the trip, if you have been selected.

 - We will create waiting lists for each trip—if a registered student has to withdraw from the class, we will go to the wait list and register another student.